Here is an example of a WordPress gallery. Images are tiled neatly with captions.

 Before inserting your gallery, you also have several Gallery Settings available in a pane on the right to control the following:

-- Links To: Controls whether the gallery thumbnails (on the published page/post) link to the image attachment page or directly to the source image file itself.
+- Links To: Controls whether the gallery thumbnails (on the published page/post) link to the image attachment page, directly to the source image file itself or no link (which is probably the best idea).

 - Columns: Set the number of columns you would like to have in your gallery.
-3 Columns is the default settings, which is ideal for most sites.
+3 Columns is the default setting, which is ideal for most sites.

 - Random Order: Enables your gallery to display your image thumbnails in a random order each time they are viewed on the site.

 Finally click on insert gallery.
-The gallery will show in your post as a blue box with a camera icon, as shown in the next section.
+The gallery will show in your WordPress post editor, as illustrated in the next section.

 Editing Existing Galleries